PeterCamilleri/CX16/utilities/README.md

     adj_zpp_16 pieces, 10        ; Add 10 to the weight of this chess piece.

 #### adj_zpy_16
+Adjust a 16 bit variable pointed to by a zero page pointer indexed by the Y register by a literal amount.

 *Declaration:*

+    .macro adj_zpy_16 zpy,step

 *Parameters:*
+* zpy - a pointer in the zero page, indexed by the Y register, that points to a 16 bit variable.
+The Y register needs to be setup by the caller.
+* step - an integer constant to be added to var.

 *Notes:*
+* Clobbers the A register, Z and N flags.
+* Optimized for special cases like a step of 0, 1..255, $100..$FF00
+* Page wrap failure if Y == $FF on entry.

 *Example:*

+    .zeropage
+    root:   .res  2

+    .import root_array:absolute  ; Import a reference to an array in another file.

+    .code
+    ; stuff omitted.
+    set_var_16 root, root_array  ; Set up the pointer to the base of the array.
+    ; stuff omitted.
+    ldy #21*2
+    adj_zpy_16 root,10           ; Adjust the twenty first element of the array by 10.

 #### tst_var_16